palantir/bulldozer/README.md

   ignore_drafts: false

   # "required_statuses" is a list of additional status contexts that must pass
-  # before bulldozer can update a pull request.
-This is useful if you want to
+  # before bulldozer will update a pull request, unless the pull request
+  # explicitly matches a configured trigger condition.
+This is useful if you want
-  # require certain statuses to pass before automated updates are made.
+  # to require certain statuses to pass before automated updates are made.
   required_statuses:
     - "policy-bot: develop"
 ```